-Baked Sweet Potato Fries are wholesome, flavorful, and cooked to crispy perfection.
-Serve them up as a crunchy and satisfying snack or pair them with your favorite entrees for the ultimate meal.
-These delicious fries guarantee to please at any occasion!
+These Baked Sweet Potato Fries are nutritious, flavorful, and cooked to crispy perfection.
+Serve them up as a healthy side dish paired with your favorite entrees for the ultimate meal.
+These delicious fries guarantee to please!

 Key Ingredients and Easy Swaps

 To make this delicious and healthy side dish, you will need the following key ingredients:

 - Sweet potatoes: These starchy veggies are loaded with fiber, antioxidants, vitamins, and minerals.
 Because we’re baking them instead of deep frying them, they’re way healthier than the fries you can get at any restaurant.
 Not to mention, you know exactly what’s going into them!

 - Olive oil: I prefer to use olive oil, but feel free to use avocado or grapeseed oil if that’s what you have.
 In a pinch, you could also toss the fries in melted butter,

 - Cornstarch: This ingredient is super important for getting the fries extra crispy, so don’t skip it!